skgabriel/coopnet/README.md

 See [here](https://arxiv.org/category_taxonomy) for a list of ArXiv paper categories

-The dataset contains a json file for each paper intro/abstract pair with the category, article split into sentences, abstract split into sentences, and an id
+The dataset contains a json file for each paper intro/abstract pair with the category, article split into sentences, abstract split into sentences, and an id.

 ## Instructions